BriceShatzer/MediaQueriesAndJavaScript/POST.md

 <!-- While the overall [thoughtfulness around how frontends are built](http://shop.oreilly.com/product/0636920040156.do) in general has improved in recent years,  -->

-While the overall [thoughtfulness around how frontends are built](http://shop.oreilly.com/product/0636920040156.do) has improved in recent years, generally speaking, styling simply isn't treated with the same amount of care and consideration as other parts of the frontend stack.
+While the overall [thoughtfulness around how frontends are built](http://shop.oreilly.com/product/0636920040156.do) has improved in recent years, generally speaking, styling simply isn't treated with the same amount of care and consideration as other parts of the front-end stack.
 Marry this apathy with tools like Sass/LESS/Stylus which enable developers to easily write complex and powerful CSS, and it's easy to envision the sort of tangled, nightmarish abomination that might exist in this world.

 <!-- The likelihood of confronting this sort of monstrosity is never more likely then when a developer inherits an existing web project. <!-- <<< maybe unneeded -->